2025 World Series: Sponsorship and marketing

 The 2025 World Series was sponsored by Capital One, as part of a five-year, reported $125 million deal which began in 2022 and includes advertising in the stadium and commercials during Fox's telecasts of the games.

 The Jonas Brothers performance during Game 2 at Rogers Centre was presented by MLB sponsor Mastercard.

 Throughout Game 2, an actor dressed as Colonel Sanders appeared in the seating area behind home plate as part of a promotion by KFC Canada.
+(The Colonel himself was a resident of Mississauga, a Toronto suburb, in his later years.)
 Some viewers speculated that the spectator was acting on his own to throw off the Dodgers' Japanese players, as a reference to the Curse of the Colonel involving the Hanshin Tigers of Nippon Professional Baseball, before KFC confirmed its involvement after the game.
 KFC is not an official sponsor of either MLB or the Blue Jays (the latter being sponsored by Canadian rival Mary Brown's), although the chain does have a separate sponsorship agreement with Sportsnet for its postgame programming.

-Celebrations
+Celebration

 Parade route passes in front of the Cathedral of Our Lady of the Angels.

-Freddie Freeman and wife Chelesa during the November 3, 2025 victory parade.

 On November 3, the Dodgers held a victory parade starting in Downtown Los Angeles at Temple and Broadway Street eventually making its way up to Dodger Stadium.
-The highlight of the parade was when World Series MVP Yoshinobu Yamamoto took the microphone and stated in English "You know what?
+The highlight of the parade was when World Series MVP Yoshinobu Yamamoto took the microphone and stated in English, "You know what?
 Losing is not an option", which got a loud ovation, reiterating what he told Dave Roberts before the start of the World Series.

+Legacy

+Baseball historians and media personalities Tim Kurkijan and Bob Costas both called the 2025 World Series the greatest World Series ever, with others calling Game 7 one of the greatest World Series games of all time.
+The bat used by Miguel Rojas to hit his ninth-inning, game-tying home run, as well as the spikes worn by Will Smith when he hit his go-ahead home run and the glove used by Mookie Betts throughout the World Series, including in his series-ending double play (among other items from the Series) were sent to the National Baseball Hall of Fame in Cooperstown, New York to be put on display as part of their ‘Autumn Glory’ exhibit.